nus-cs2103-AY2223S1/tp/docs/tutorials/TracingCode.md

     }
     ```

-1. It appears that a `JsonAdaptedPerson` is created for each `Person` and then added to the `JsonSerializableAddressBook`.
+1. It appears that a `JsonAdaptedPerson` is created for each `Person` and then added to the `JsonSerializableRealTime`.
    This is because regular Java objects need to go through an _adaptation_ for them to be suitable to be saved in JSON format.

 1. While you are stepping through the classes in the `Storage` component, here is the component's class diagram to help you understand how those classes fit into the structure of the component.<br>